mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

         instruction="""You are an agent that provides the capital city of a country... (previous instruction text)""", tools=[get_capital_city] # Provide the function directly
     )
     ```

+=== "Typescript"

+    ```typescript
+    import {z} from 'zod';
+    import { LlmAgent, FunctionTool } from '@google/adk';

+    // Define the schema for the tool's input parameters const getCapitalCityParamsSchema = z.object({
+        country: z.string().describe('The country to get capital for.'), });

+    // Define the tool function itself
+    async function getCapitalCity(params: z.infer<typeof getCapitalCityParamsSchema>): Promise<{ capitalCity: string }> {
+    const capitals: Record<string, string> = {
+        'france': 'Paris',
+        'japan': 'Tokyo',
+        'canada': 'Ottawa',
+    };
+    const result = capitals[params.country.toLowerCase()] ??
+        `Sorry, I don't know the capital of ${params.country}.`;
+    return {capitalCity: result}; // Tools must return an object }

+    // Create an instance of the FunctionTool const getCapitalCityTool = new FunctionTool({
+        name: 'getCapitalCity',
+        description: 'Retrieves the capital city for a given country.',
+        parameters: getCapitalCityParamsSchema,
+        execute: getCapitalCity,
+    });

+    // Add the tool to the agent
+    const capitalAgent = new LlmAgent({
+        model: 'gemini-2.5-flash',
+        name: 'capitalAgent',
+        description: 'Answers user questions about the capital city of a given country.',
+        instruction: 'You are an agent that provides the capital city of a country...', // Note: the full instruction is omitted for brevity
+        tools: [getCapitalCityTool], // Provide the FunctionTool instance in an array });
+    ```

 === "Go"